Animal

 on

-of wild animals local
+welfare of wild animals

 help

-and orphaned wildlife
+for injured and orphaned wildlife

 The